ibm-cloud-docs/netezza/help/faqs.md

 This is a collection of frequently asked questions (FAQ) about the {{site.data.keyword.netezza_full}}.
 {: shortdesc}

-## How do I migrate my users from OnPrem LDAP to {{site.data.keyword.netezza_short}} Azure AD and enable SAML?
+## How do I migrate my users from On-Prem LDAP to NPSaaS and enable an external authenticator?
 {: #migrate-onpremldap-azuread}
 {: faq}
 {: support}

-To migrate your users from OnPrem LDAP to NZSaaS Azure AD and enable SAML, follow these steps:
+To migrate your users from OnPrem LDAP to NPSaaS and enable an external authenticator, follow these steps:
-1. Configure Azure AD and sync users from LDAP.
-For more information, see [Setting Azure AD authentication](/docs/netezza?topic=netezza-azureadauth).
+1. Enable and configure an external authentication that you want to use  on NPSaaS.
+For more information, see [Managing authentication methods](/docs/netezza?topic=netezza-authenticating).
-1. Enable SAML by following the instructions in the [Enabling SAML authentication](/docs/netezza?topic=netezza-samliamauth).
 1. Take a global backup on your on-premises system using the following command:

    ```sql